IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 -   *Authorization Code Grant* [OAuth 2.1, Section 4.1].
 This grant type is optimized for confidential clients who make use of User Agents (e.g., web browsers).

 -   *Client Credentials Grant* [OAuth 2.1, Section 4.2].
-This grant type is optimized for clients requesting access tokens using only its client credentials and is restricted to confidential clients (e.g., medical devices, backend applications).
+This grant type is optimized for clients requesting access tokens using only its client credentials and is restricted to confidential clients (e.g., medical devices, back end applications).

 The OAuth 2.1 Authorization Framework further defines extension points to implement extension grant types [OAuth 2.1, Section 4.3], e.g.:

-- *Device Authorization* \[RFC 8628].
+- *Device Authorization* [RFC 8628].
 This grant type is optimized for devices that cannot use a browser to perform a user-agent- based authorization or don’t provide interfaces for the user to input text required for authorization and authentication (e.g., medical devices, mobile health sensors).

 This profile is scoped to the *Authorization Code* and *Client Credential* grant types.
 To claim compliance with this profile, the Authorization Server actor SHALL support the *Authorization Code* and *Client Credential* grant type and MAY support the *Device Authorization* or other OAuth 2.1 extension grant types.